 "Copper is one of the focused industries for TRL Krosaki and we are investing in know-how and technology, to be a valuable future oriented partner for our customers....."

 TRL Krosaki is a proven refractory supplier to the Copper Industry with achieved top benchmark performances in international smelters from Chile to Australia.
 We have experience of working in all kind of copper smelting processes e.g. Outotec, Isasmelt or Mitsubishi technology.

-Our state of the art production facility based on an integrated plant ensures a high-volume supply of different brands and shapes in shorter delivery time.
+Our state-of-the-art production facility based on an integrated plant ensures a high-volume supply of different brands and shapes in shorter delivery time.
 The base are top grade raw materials from international suppliers carefully selected for the needs of copper process technology.

-TRL Krosaki is worldwide the first refractory producer that has established a risk based quality control system in its Basic plant in order ensure constant high quality standards.
+TRL Krosaki is the first refractory producer worldwide that has established a risk based quality control system in its Basic plant in order ensure constant high quality standards.

 The close relationship with local Indian copper smelters supports the continuous development of new refractory products, design solutions, efficient installation procedures and creation of performance based contracts.

-TRL Krosaki has therefor a complete range of refractories required for the copper industry e.g. high quality direct bonded Magnesia Chrome, Alumina Chrome and high Alumina bricks plus all types of Monolithic Refractories including Alumina Chrome Castable.
+TRL Krosaki has therefore a complete range of refractories required for the copper industry e.g. high quality direct bonded Magnesia Chrome, Alumina Chrome and high Alumina bricks plus all types of Monolithic Refractories including Alumina Chrome Castable.

 All products for a project are produced in one location